Skip to Content

 These messages in the media sometimes result in well-meaning loved ones making hurtful comments.
 They can also lead an individual to feel as if she can’t become a mother because of her size.

 If we can work to normalize plus size pregnancy, then it won’t be so stigmatized.
 People will feel supported and empowered.
 Uplifting evidence-based resources rather than messages of shame and blame can become the norm.
-I truly believe this shift in perception will result in healthier outcomes for both mothers and babies.
+And this shift in perception will result in healthier outcomes!

 Here are four ways to help normalize plus size pregnancy and how I’ll support you on this path.